 4.Normalizing for high temperature tempering

-In the process of low and medium temperature changes, the material after high temperature tempering and normalizing, the chemical composition is lower than the limit of the normalizing grade of steel, energy properties are generally higher, but the plasticity and toughness are similar.
+During low and medium temperature changes, materials that undergo high-temperature tempering and normalizing show certain characteristics.
+Their chemical composition is below the limit for the normalizing grade of steel.
+While their energy properties are generally higher, their plasticity and toughness remain similar.

 When in the completion of normalizing, although its strength will be reduced, but plasticity will be improved, especially in terms of temperature, remittance toughness, as well as cold bending properties have a great influence.